aaryavlal/frontend/cores/core-3.md

 <details>
 <summary>A) Sequential computing — process one image at a time</summary>
-<p>❌ Incorrect.
+<p>Incorrect.
 Sequential would be extremely slow for 1 million images.</p>
 </details>

 <details>